AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 Auburn Model Trains.
 Although Auburn's offerings are highly regarded today, they were not very

-popular, and by the autumn of 1954, Auburn sold out to Kusan, a plastics and toy company based
+out to Kusan, a plastics and toy company based in Nashville, Tennessee, who continued

 Kusan produced train sets from the AMT tooling, as well as from new designs of their own, largely with